SirIle/sirile.github.io/_posts/2015-05-18-using-haproxy-and-consul-for-dynamic-service-discovery-on-docker.markdown

 On lines 21-22 the same loop is executed again and use_backend configuration is written.

 Between lines 24 and 31 the backend configuration is formed.
+Http health checks are defined so that when an existing service is scaled, the requests shouldn't be routed there until it is ready to serve.

 This template works with multiple nodes as well as with multiple instances of the same service.